Policy Protecting Competitively Sensitive Information (PDF)

 For private health matters, members of Health Options or their authorized representatives are encouraged to contact Health Options by telephone at the number listed on the member identification cards.

-7. Collection of Personal Data from Minors - To the extent that Health Options is able to determine the age of website visitors by their submissions to or communications with Health Options, Health Options will not knowingly collect or post information from individuals under the age of eighteen without consent of a parent or guardian.
+7. Collection of Personal Data from Minors - To the extent that Health Options is able to determine the age of website visitors by their submissions to or communications with Health Options, Health Options will not knowingly collect or post information from individuals under age 18 without consent of a parent or guardian.

 If registration is required on the Health Options website for offered services and a visitor submits information through the website that indicates the visitor is a minor, the minor's parent or guardian will be contacted regarding the registration.
 If the parent or guardian agrees, the registration processing will continue.
 If the parent or guardian indicates a desire to withdraw the registration, Health Options will provide instructions to the parent or guardian for deletion of the registration.
 No information collected through the Health Options website from users self-identified as minors will be used knowingly for any direct marketing or promotional purposes.